redpony/cmu-mt-11731/grading.md

 Homeworks are due at 11:59pm on the date specified.

 However, since the world is a complicated place full of illnesses, job interviews, and conference deadlines, each of you gets *10 late days* to use during the term (1 day = 24 consecutive hours).
 These are only intended to cover situations where you would normally ask the instructors for an extension.
 Rather than ask us, just use a late day.
-If you *do* ask us, we will say "Use a late day!".
+If you *do* ask us, we will say “Use a late day!”.
 Once you have no late days left, your homeworks will receive no points. **We will not grant extra late days, even for special circumstances.**

-Note: leaderboard ranking for the purposes of obtaining points will be determined at the deadline.
+*Note*: leaderboard ranking for the purposes of obtaining points will be determined at the deadline.
 Late submissions will enable you to receive a passing grade, but not to displace more punctual students.